chenmaster05/pyngineer/README.md

 ```
 $ pip install .
 ```
-at your download directory.
+at the repository's root directory.

 ## License

-This project is open-source under the *Engineer GPL v0x0*.
+This project is open-source under the *Engineer's GPL v0x0*.